 On that page, click the red "download" button .
 This will download a package that will install both the 32-bit and 64-bit versions of UCINET.
 (We will then use the 32-bit version in the workshop)

-After installing, you might want to look at the document Setting up Ucinet
+After installing, you should run through the document Setting up Ucinet (skip down to the Starting the program section).

 R and R packages